Author: Winterbottom, Fiona; Jenkins, Misty

 - acinetobacter baumannii and liver kidney: 1

-- acute disease and liver kidney transplantation: 1
+- acinetobacter baumannii and lung transplantation: 1

 Co phrase search for related documents, hyperlinks ordered by date